China–Taiwan Invasion Timeline

 Week 2-4 Consolidation & DeterrenceGroup Army encircles Taipei; psychological ops urge surrender; civil-military administration secures science parks and fabsDF-26 strikes empty areas near Kadena/Yokota to signal reach; Renhai cruisers/trawlers disrupt pipelines in Indonesia EEZ; pro-unification protests in Korea

 Initial phase would apply a joint blockade covering Taiwan's key ports, airfields and subsea data cables, executed by East Theater Command surface groups, maritime militia, and coast-guard elements, while Rocket Force suppresses fixed-wing sorties and air-defense sites with precision missiles.
-Simultaneously, cyber and political-warfare units would seek to paralyse Taipei's command network and sow panic.
+Simultaneously, cyber and political-warfare units would seek to paralyze Taipei's command network and sow panic.

-CCP leadership may pursue additional tactics to create leverage
+CCP leadership may pursue additional tactics to create leverage:

-Financial disruption via dumping part of its US Treasury holdings during the first week of combat to spike US borrowing costs and test resolve.
+• Financial disruption via dumping part of its US Treasury holdings during the first week of combat to spike US borrowing costs and test resolve.

-Rare-earth embargo with immediate halt on neodymium, dysprosium, and gallium exports, aiming to slow allied missile and drone production cycles.
+• Rare-earth embargo with immediate halt on neodymium, dysprosium, and gallium exports, aiming to slow allied missile and drone production cycles.

-Undersea cable cuts with pre-positioned uncrewed submersibles sever key trans-Pacific fiber lines, forcing data reroute via slower satellite links, degrading allied command latency.
+• Undersea cable cuts with pre-positioned uncrewed submersibles sever key trans-Pacific fiber lines, forcing data reroute via slower satellite links, degrading allied command latency.

-Proxy escalation in Middle East by delivering emergency oil product shipments to Iran or encourage Houthi raids on Red Sea lanes, driving up tanker insurance prices and dividing US naval assets.
+• Proxy escalation in Middle East by delivering emergency oil product shipments to Iran or encourage Houthi raids on Red Sea lanes, driving up tanker insurance prices and dividing US naval assets.

 If Taipei concedes, occupation forces land at Tamsui and Taichung to secure government and chip plants.
-If resistance persists, follow-on amphibious echelons from three Type 075s and the first Type 076 would aim for lodgements on the southwest littoral, supported by airborne assaults on Chiayi and Pingtung to split the island.
+If resistance persists, follow-on amphibious echelons from three Type 075s and the first Type 076 would aim for lodgments on the southwest littoral, supported by airborne assaults on Chiayi and Pingtung to split the island.

 Throughout, long-range anti-ship fires and unmanned swarms focus on delaying or deterring US–allied intervention assets transiting the Bashi and Miyako Straits, reflecting published PLA concepts for "counter-intervention."
-27 28 29
+29 30 31

 Monitoring First Moves